The Nest

 How Common Is It For A Home To Go Back On the Market?

 It’s hard to find a statistic for this specific to New York City, but houses always fall through time.
-Around 20 to 30 percent of all homes for sale will return on the market at least once before they sell.
+Around 20 to 30 percent of all homes for sale will return to the market at least once before they sell.

 What Should I Do To Prevent My Home From Going Back On the Market?